 The Group is exposed to credit risk for all financial assets that a client or counterparty in a transaction may default on settlement.
-The Group maximum exposure to credit risk in the event that the counterparties fail to perform their obligations and financial guarantees provided by the Group as at the end of the reporting period, in relation to each class of financial assets, is the carrying amount of those assets as indicated in the Group's consolidated statement of financial position and the amount of contingent liabilities in relation to financial guarantee issued by the Group as disclosed in note 33.
-The Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets and financial guarantee contracts, except that the credit risks associated with accounts receivable arising from securities margin clients is mitigated to the extent that they are secured by listed securities.
+The Group maximum exposure to credit risk in the event that the counterparties fail to perform their obligations as at the end of the reporting period, in relation to each class of financial assets, is the carrying amount of those assets as indicated in the Group's consolidated statement of financial position.
+The Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets except that the credit risks associated with accounts receivable arising from securities margin clients is mitigated to the extent that they are secured by listed securities.